burlachenkok/exploring-python3/python3-note.md

 python -c "import this"
 ```

-This provides a point of view of the world from Python's point of view.
+This provides a point of view of the world from Python's view.

 # If Arriving at Python from C++

 ## About Events

-Some programming languages like [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) contain native support of event-based communication between objects to support Object Orientated Programming, however, Python (and [C++](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md)) programming language does not contain a native event-based system, even though there are frameworks on top of it that support that (for example [Qt](https://www.qt.io/)).
+Some programming languages like [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) contain native support of event-based communication between objects to support Object Orientated Programming, however, Python and [C++](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md) programming language does not contain a native event-based system, even though there are frameworks on top of it that support that (for example [Qt](https://www.qt.io/)).

 ## Meaning of Object

 There is a clash of terminology if you have a C++, Java, or C# background.

 In Python, everything that takes up memory in some form is called an **object**.
 In other languages (Java, C#, C++), an object is an instance of the class.

 So an object in Python terminology is:

 * Class instances
 * Exotic built-in objects (e.g. files)